 Use people-first language that focuses on people first not their actions

-It’s key to use language that addresses someone has a disorder—not that they are a problem, or their actions are unacceptable.
+It’s key to use language that addresses someone who has a disorder—not that they are a problem, or their actions are unacceptable.

 When people use drugs, they are less likely to seek help.
 Studies also have shown that the quality of care they receive is significantly impacted in a negative way.